Skeptical Brothers Who Became Passionate Believers

 A Wide Selection to Choose From

 This Psalm calls for a few quick observations.
 First, how often do you declare God’s thoughts and judgments as opposed to your own?
 David doesn’t say, “I have declared all the judgments of MY mouth”, because he did not want to misuse the Word of God.
 (It’s certainly been done.
 Satan quoted Scripture in the temptation of Christ; Mohammed wove scripture into his dictation of the Koran; Joseph Smith created his own book as an extension of the Scriptures; preachers justified slavery from the Bible; and Hitler quoted the Bible in his speeches.)
-God’s words have been altered and misquoted throughout history.
+God’s words have been altered and misquoted throughout history, and critics have often been confused about Biblical truth because some liar or charlatan wove bits of truth into a web of lies.
+Don’t fall for them.

 In a subtler way, we should all evaluate our own biases and suppositions and compare them to what God has said.
 With all of the falsehood surrounding us today, it’s really a little bit scary.
 Like David, I certainly want to proclaim God’s unvarnished truth and not just my opinions.
 I double-dog swear on the Bible that is true… David’s desire was to know and proclaim what God said—“the judgments, [Lord], of YOUR mouth”; “…YOUR testimonies”.
 And testimonies should be the TRUTH and nothing but!